release-engineering/pom-manipulation-ext/guide/misc.md

 **Note:** for any existing profile in the modified POM that specifies `activeByDefault`, this activation option will be removed so profiles are not accidentally disabled due to its exclusive semantics.

+#### Profile Removal

+PME supports removal of profiles as indicated by a comma separated list of profile IDs.

+    mvn install -DprofileRemoval=profileOne,profileTwo

 #### Repository Injection

 PME supports injection of remote repositories.
 Supply a remote repository management POM: